Introduction

 The tool is not updated but if you want to query the CloudWatch logs, this is your tool!

-ohmyzsh with the aws plugin
+ohmyzsh with the AWS plugin

-If you are using ohmyzsh (framework for managing your zsh configuration), you can add this aws
+If you are using ohmyzsh (framework for managing your zsh configuration), you can add this aws plugin to extend your CLI.

 This plugin provides completion support for AWS CLI and a few utilities to manage AWS profiles and display them in the prompt.